How to Identify and Treat a Dental Abscess or Tooth Infection

 How much does it cost to treat an abscess in the mouth?

-When not classed as emergency treatment, most tooth abscess treatments (including root canals and extractions) fall into the band 2 charge of £56.30.
-If a crown is required to repair a badly decayed tooth, the higher rate of £244.30 applies.
+When not classed as emergency treatment, most tooth abscess treatments (including root canals and extractions) fall into the band 2 charge of £59.10.
+If a crown is required to repair a badly decayed tooth, the higher rate of £256.50 applies (prices correct for 2018/19 – view all NHS dental pricing here).

 Costs will vary if you seek mouth abscess treatment privately.
 Not only do charges vary from one dentist to another and between regions, but the type of treatment required for a dental infection will differ for each patient.
 Many dental insurance policies will reimburse some or all of the costs incurred for tooth infection treatment.